 According to Zuck, the metaverse is coming.
 And crypto wants to be the gateway drug.

 A month ago, Mark Zuckerberg emerged from his nutrient-replenishment coffin to conduct a typically dead-eyed tour through the Facebook-enabled dystopia he wishes we were all trapped in.
-This time around he was explaining how Facebook was pivoting from being a social media company to being dedicated to making the “embodied internet” a reality.
+This time around he was explaining how Facebook was pivoting from being a social media company to being a “metaverse” company dedicated to making the “embodied internet” a reality.

 Ugh.
 And now I feel dirty.